MonkeyTales – Episode 2 – “Super”

 Ten … twelve … twelve thirty-five …

-(brief pause, the background noise has
+(brief pause, the background noise has increased a bit)

 It’s rush hour now; might as well pack it in.
 Off with this old cape, on with the mild-mannered overcoat.